 As your ADHD coach, I am your partner.
 So, I make myself available to help you overcome challenges, offer encouragement, celebrate victories.
 Moreover, I ensure that you never lose sight of your short-term goals and long-term vision.

 - MA in Education with a Community Education concentration and a BA in Interdisplinary Studies;

 - Certified ADHD Coach, Coaching Teens and College Students with ADHD (JST Coaching & Training);

 - Certified Yoga Teacher for Special Needs (Your Sunshine) at National Integrative Wellness and Resource Center (formerly Yoga Toka).

-I am also the Principal at The House of Perry Educational Business Consulting Limited Liability Company, LLC which offers academic, ADHD, and Executive Functioning (EF) coaching, mentoring, and tutoring, and small business consulting.
+I am also the Principal at The House of Perry Educational Business Consulting Limited Liability Company, LLC.
+Moreover, it offers academic, ADHD, and Executive Functioning (EF) coaching, mentoring, and tutoring and small business consulting.

 Areas of interest and Services:

 My areas of interests and services offered to adults, teens and college students include: